tretinoin/mequinol - topical, Solage (cont.)

 SIDE EFFECTS: Temporary stinging, burning, irritation, peeling, redness, itching, or dry skin may occur.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.A serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
 Symptoms of a serious allergic reaction include: rash, itching/swelling (especially of the face/tongue/throat), dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 PRECAUTIONS: Before using this medication, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: vitiligo, eczema.This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths or sunlamps.
 Wear protective clothing when outdoors.
 Other medications (e.g., antibiotics such as ciprofloxacin, sulfamethoxazole, tetracycline) may increase your sun sensitivity.
-Ask your doctor or pharmacist for more details.This medication must not be used during pregnancy.
-If you become pregnant or think you may be pregnant, inform your doctor immediately.It is not known whether this drug passes into breast milk.
+Ask your doctor or pharmacist for more details.This medication is not recommended for use during pregnancy.
+Consult your doctor for more details.It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration